 Leadership, Negotiation Techniques

 Great leaders are great negotiators.
-As the world becomes a more uncertain environment, the requirement for leadership skills throughout organisations is at a premium.
-This subject will benefit those who desire to grow on their self-awareness, learn about inspirational leadership and negotiation techniques to maximise their effectiveness and contribution at work.
+As the world becomes a more uncertain environment, the requirement for developing leadership as a skill instead of as a role is at a premium.
+This subject will benefit those who desire to grow on their self-awareness, learn about inspirational leadership and negotiation techniques to maximize their effectiveness and contribution at work and their own life.

 Learn strategic leadership skills to lead teams effectively.
 Demonstrate team-working capacity, as well as problem-solving abilities.
 Discover how to use power appropriately and how people like to be motivated at work.

-Through a series of group exercises, you will learn how to become a better leader, refine your personal negotiating style, and improve your ability to bargain successfully and ethically by taking part in Win-Win negotiation scenarios, discovering strategies for mutual gain, alongside a diverse group of students.
-Classes are very dynamic with individual and group reflections, participatory debate, exercises and little theoretical content.
+Through a series of group exercises, you will learn how to become a better leader and improve your ability to bargain successfully and ethically by taking part in Win-Win negotiation scenarios, discovering strategies for mutual gain, alongside a diverse group of students.
+Classes are very dynamic with individual and group reflections, participatory debate, exercises, and little theoretical content.

 Participation – 20%